Our FAQs

 Psilocybin mushrooms can produce changes in a user’s consciousness, mood, perception and sensory experience.
-These changes are classically known as a psychedelic ‘trip’ or ‘journey’, and can last anywhere between 2–8 hours.
+These changes are classically known as a psychedelic ‘trip’ or ‘journey’, and can last between 2–8 hours.
 The intensity of the journey is directly related to the dose consumed and the strength of the mushrooms in terms of their psilocybin content.

-This means things which a person would normally find aesthetically pleasing (art, nature, music) can become far more beautiful on psilocybin, but it can also mean that normal sensory experience can become overwhelming.
+This means things which a person would normally find aesthetically pleasing (art, nature, music) can become far more beautiful on psilocybin, but it can also mean that a normal sensory experience can become overwhelming.
 Being in a crowded place like a concert or a nightclub, for example, can become difficult because of the sheer amount of sensory input which can easily overwhelm the mind and the senses.

 The optimum physical setting for a psilocybin mushrooms experience is somewhere comfortable and one that feels safe, where the amount of sensory input is low or can be controlled.

-Key effects of the experience include thinking in new, interesting or peculiar ways; having emotions far more connected to sensory experiences; having your gaze directed inward toward your own memories, emotions or character; experiencing time distortions; experiencing visual and auditory hallucinations; and, at very high doses, sometimes experiencing the loss of self-identity sometimes called “ego death.”
+Key effects of the experience include thinking in new, interesting or peculiar ways; having emotions far more connected to sensory experiences; having your gaze directed inward toward your own memories, emotions or character; experiencing time distortions; experiencing visual and auditory hallucinations; and, at high doses, sometimes experiencing the loss of self-identity sometimes called “ego death.”

 Given that psilocybin seems to connect parts of the brain in novel and interesting ways; different, fascinating, odd and sometimes scary ways of thinking can present themselves to the journeyer.